crescent-network/crescent/x/liquidfarming/spec/04_messages.md

 - The target liquid farm with the pool id does not exist
 - The amount of LF coins is not positive
 - The unfarming coin denom is not the same as the pool coin denom of the pool with `PoolId`
-- The farmer has insufficient spendable balances for the unfarming amount
+- The farmer has insufficient spendable balances for the unfarming LF coin amount

 ## MsgPlaceBid